12 June 1957

-Allen received her early jazz education at the famed Cass Technical High School in Detroit, where her mentor was the highly regarded trumpeter/teacher Marcus Belgrave.
+Allen was born in Pontiac, Michigan, raised in Detroit, Michigan, and educated in the Detroit Public Schools.
+She received her early music education at the Cass Technical High School in Detroit and the Jazz Development Workshop, where her mentor was the trumpeter/teacher Marcus Belgrave.
 In 1979, Allen earned her bachelor's degree in jazz studies from Howard University in Washington, D.C.
-After graduation, she moved to New York City, where she studied with the veteran bop pianist Kenny Barron.
-From there, at the behest of the jazz educator Nathan Davis, Allen attended the University of Pittsburgh, earning a master's degree in ethnomusicology, returning to New York in 1982.
-In the mid-'80s, Allen formed an association with the Brooklyn "M-Base" crowd that surrounded alto saxophonist Steve Coleman.
-Allen played on several of Coleman's albums, including his first, 1985's Motherland Pulse.
+She studied under composer Thomas Kerr, and pianists Raymond Jackson, John Malachi, Fred Irby, Arthur Dawkins, and Komla Amoaku.
+After graduation, she moved to New York City, where she studied with the pianist Kenny Barron.
+From there, at the behest of the jazz educator Nathan Davis, Allen attended the University of Pittsburgh, earning a master's degree in ethnomusicology, returning to New York in 1982, and began touring with Mary Wilson and The Supremes.

-Allen's own first album, The Printmakers, with Anthony Cox and Andrew Cyrille, from a year earlier, showcased the pianist's more avant-garde tendencies.
-In 1988 came perhaps her first mature group statement, Etude, a cooperative trio effort with Charlie Haden and Paul Motian.
-In 1995, she was the first recipient of Soul Train's Lady of Soul Award for jazz album of the year for Twenty-One, featuring Tony Williams and Ron Carter.
-Allen continued to push the improvisational envelope with Sound Museum, a 1996 recording made under the leadership of Ornette Coleman.
-The solo Gathering followed in 1998.
-Allen was named the top Talent Deserving Wider Recognition among pianists in the 1993 and 1994 Down Beat magazine Critics' Polls.
-2004's The Life of a Song was recorded with veterans Dave Holland on bass and Jack DeJohnette on drums.
+In 1988, came Etudes, a cooperative trio effort with Charlie Haden and Paul Motian.
+Until 1990 several recordings of the trio followed, released on different labels.
+Allen also played on the drummer's 1989 Monk in Motian, and was part of Haden's Liberation Music Orchestra Montreal concert in 1989.
+In 1995, she was the first recipient of Soul Train's Lady of Soul Award for jazz album of the year for Twenty-One, featuring Tony Williams and Ron Carter, and the first woman, and youngest person to receive the Danish Jazzpar Prize.
+Allen continued to push the improvisational envelope with Sound Museum (1996), a recording made under the leadership of Ornette Coleman.
+The Gathering followed in 1998.
+The Life of a Song was recorded with Dave Holland on bass and Jack DeJohnette on drums.